ShuvroWritesCode/open-notes/README.md

 ## License

-This project is under MIT license.
+This project is under *MIT license*.
 Use it, fork it, break it.

 ## Acknowledgments